How to Do a Road Trip in Koh Lanta, Thailand – Detailed Guide

 • Hat: You need to wear a helmet on the road, but a hat will be useful when stopping.
 The sun in Thailand is very strong.

-• Bug Repellent: This is definitely one of the most important things you will need in Thailand.
+• Bug Repellent: This is definitely one of the most important things you will need in Southern Thailand.
 The jungle is beautiful but the mosquitoes can be vicious.

 • Raincoat: It almost never rained when we were in Thailand, but check the weather forecast and pack a light raincoat if needed.